PX4/PX4-Autopilot/nuttx/configs/fire-stm32v2/README.txt

     contains support for some built-in applications that can be enabled by making some additional minor change to the configuration file.

-    Reconfiguring:  This configuration uses to the mconf configuration tool to control the configuration.
+    Reconfiguring:  This configuration uses to the kconfig-mconf configuration tool to control the configuration.
 See the section entitled "NuttX Configuration Tool" in the top-level README.txt file.

     Start Delays:  If no SD card is present in the slot, or if the network is not connected, then there will be long start-up delays before you get the NSH